 Sample made in Black with tassels made using both black and white.

-Suggested yarn substitutes for your Enid inspired crochet snood includes
+Suggested yarn substitutes for your Enid-inspired crochet snood include

 10 mm Crochet Hook

 9 sts over 6 Rows = 4” across, made using hdc, before blocking.

 Wednesday crochet snood crochet pattern notes

 - Please kindly read through the pattern before starting.